Coronavirus COVID-19 Updates: uc.edu/publichealth

 Additional subspecialty trained experts in spine surgery, neuro-ophthalmology and head and neck surgery provide a broad patient base.
 UCMC is a Level I trauma center with a nationally recognized emergency medicine program.
 All of these resources provide a large volume of invasive procedures including neuroangiography, myelography and interventional procedures as well as noninvasive examinations such as MR, CT and plain film radiography.

 Our goal is to produce excellent neuroradiologists, with a strong clinical background, based upon daily exposure to recognized leaders in the field, advanced technology and a widely diverse patient population.

 Our program offers trainees state-of-the-art equipment and facilities and access to:

-Nine neuroradiologists and one endovascular neurosurgeon are on staff at the UC Medical Center, including five full-time and four part-time faculty.
+Eight neuroradiologists and 3 neuro-interventionalists are on staff at the UC Medical Center, including seven full-time and one part-time faculty.

-All faculty are fellowship trained and seven of the nine faculty members spend 100 percent of their professional time in Neuroradiology.
-Eight faculty members hold academic positions in the Department of Radiology.
-Four additional pediatric neuroradiologists are on staff at Cincinnati Children’s Hospital Medical Center and provide instruction in pediatric neuroradiology.
+All faculty are fellowship trained and all faculty members spend 100 percent of their professional time in Neuroradiology.
+All faculty members hold academic positions in the Department of Radiology.
+Additional pediatric neuroradiologists are on staff at Cincinnati Children’s Hospital Medical Center and provide instruction in pediatric neuroradiology.

 All faculty participate in didactic teaching and direct supervision of trainee performance.